sst/sst/www/docs/resource-binding.md

 ### Testing

-When testing your code, you should use the [`sst bind`](packages/cli.md#load-config) CLI to bind the resources to your test command.
+When testing your code, you can use the [`sst bind`](packages/cli.md#load-config) CLI to bind the resources to your tests.

 ```bash
 sst bind -- vitest run